 Far from it.

 A great many people with mental illness have achieved greatness even though they have mental health concerns;

-Brian Williams of the Beach Boys, actors David Harbour of ‘Stranger Things’, singer Demi Levato, beloved actor/writer Carrie Fisher, CNN Creator Ted Turner, astronaut Buzz Aldrin, and even British Prime Minister Sir Winston Churchill.
+Brian Wilson of the Beach Boys, actors David Harbour of ‘Stranger Things’, singer Demi Levato, beloved actor/writer Carrie Fisher, CNN Creator Ted Turner, astronaut Buzz Aldrin, and even British Prime Minister Sir Winston Churchill.